 Calathea, which includes several varieties like Prayer Plant, is another lovely choice to add color to a low-light bedroom.
 They’re quite tolerant of low-light and come in a variety of colors, including some with rich dark purple on the underside of their leaves.
 Some types of calathea close up their leaves at night and re-open them during the day.
 Water calatheas only when the top of the soil is dry.

 Add some calming jungle ambiance to your bedroom with these low-light houseplant options.
 Compliment your plants with a lavender essential oil diffuser and a salt lamp, and you’ll wake up relaxed, breathing better, and surrounded by lush greenery.
-Stop by our garden center in Bettendorf to add some low-light houseplants to your bedroom today!
+Stop by our garden center in Bettendorf to add some low-light houseplants to your bedroom today, and ask us about garden plants that grow in full shade!